Jade Plant Care: 7 Secrets to Keep Yours Thriving

 The Starting Point: October 2022

 I picked up a small jade plant at IKEA.
-It looked healthy—glossy leaves, compact shape.
+It looked healthy — glossy leaves, compact shape.
 I was confident I could keep it alive.
 After all, succulents are supposed to be beginner-friendly, right?
+I placed it near my north-facing window (not enough light, as I’d later learn) and watered it every Sunday along with my other houseplants.

 The Problems Started

-Month 1: Leaves started turning yellow and feeling soft.
+Month 1: leaves started turning yellow and feeling soft.
 I assumed it needed more water, so I watered even more frequently.
 Big mistake.

-Month 2: Bottom leaves were dropping off.
+Month 2: bottom leaves were dropping off.
 The soil was always damp.
-I was confused—wasn’t I taking good care of it?
+I was confused — wasn’t I taking good care of it?

 Month 3: I finally pulled the plant out of its pot to check the roots.
 They were dark brown, mushy, and smelled bad.
 Root rot.
 The plant was dying, and I’d caused it.
+I almost threw it away — but I decided to try one last rescue attempt.

 How I Saved It

-1. Cut off all the rotten roots—only kept the healthy white parts
+1. Cut off all the rotten roots — only kept the healthy white parts

 2. Let the root ball dry for 24 hours to prevent further rot